mithuneesh-k/mithuneesh-k/README.md

 ## 👋 Hey, I'm Mithuneesh Kanagaraj

 I build things that actually works.
 Based in Coimbatore 🇮🇳, I work at the intersection of **AI/ML** and **full-stack development** — from training models to shipping the apps that run them.
+Super interested in open source applications and contributing to them...

 I care about writing clean code, asking the right questions about data, and making technology that actually matters to people.
 When I'm not building, I'm writing about it on [Medium](https://medium.com/@mithuneesh008) — the way nobody explained it to me.